 Mr. Bullock has held many high-level positions, such as Vice President of Engineering for Phonex Broadband, Vice President of Engineering for L-3 Satellite Network Division, , Senior Director of Engineering for MKS/ENI, Engineering Fellow at Raytheon, and Consulting Engineer for Northrop Grumman.
 He specializes in wireless data link design and system analysis and directs the design and development of wireless products for both commercial and military customers.

 Mr. Bullock holds 18 patents and 22 trade secrets in the areas of spread spectrum wireless data links, adaptive filters, frequency hop detectors, cognitive radios and systems, and wireless telephone and data products.
 He has published numerous articles dealing with spread spectrum modulation types, multipath, AGCs, PLLs, and adaptive filters.
 He is the author of two books; Transceiver and System Design for Digital Communications, and Broadband Communications and Home Networking.
 He is a licensed professional engineer and a member of IEEE and Eta Kappa Nu.
 He has taught seminars at many different companies for over 10 years.
 He has taught an advanced communication course at ITT, an engineering course at PIMA Community College, and was a guest lecturer on multiple access systems at PolyTechnic University, Long Island, New York.
 He is currently an instructor for Besser Associates.

-Upcoming Courses:Transceiver and Systems Design for Digital Communications
+Upcoming Courses:Cognitive Radios, Networks, and Systems for Digital Communications

 San Diego, CA